python/cpython/Doc/reference/simple_stmts.rst

 variables, respectively.
 If provided, *locals* can be any mapping object.

 .. versionchanged:: 2.4
-   formerly *locals* was required to be a dictionary.
+   Formerly, *locals* was required to be a dictionary.

 .. index::
    single: __builtins__